Edrysian/Laravel-Chirper/My Notes/README.md

 ## Other Notes

-* First time going over this I am just going to follow the steps.
+* First time going over this I am just going to follow the steps. - [x]
-* Second time going over this I am going to add the additional "lightbulb" suggestions to enhance the project.
+* Second time going over this I am going to add the additional "lightbulb" suggestions to enhance the project. - [ ]